 Also, ML technologies created Airbnb’s Price Tips, a feature that helps hosts to set the right price for their lodgings, which is always a tricky question but an important practice for success.

-Cost of Building Websites for Office Space
+Cost of Building Websites like Airbnb

 You have probably already read the story of how Airbnb was created.
 It was initiated by two guys that had no money to pay for a rented apartment.
 They decided to rent three air mattresses in their own place with breakfast for their visitors.
 Since then, a lot of water has flown under the bridge while they struggled to create a sharing economy empire, but their experience proves that nothing is impossible.